Massapequa, New York: Geography

 According to the United States Census Bureau, the CDP has a total area of 4.0 sqmi, of which 3.7 sqmi is land and 0.4 sqmi, or 9.20%, is water.

 Massapequa and nearby places with "Massapequa" in their names are sometimes collectively called "the Massapequas".

+Neighborhoods

+Named residential neighborhoods in southern Massapequa include Biltmore Shores, Harbor Green, and Bar Harbor.